0-JackFrost-0/CS-337-project/README.md

 ## Running the code

 The code files are present in the `src` directory.
-The two main files are:
+The three main files are:
 1. `ensemble.ipynb`: Contains the code for the ensemble methods.
 2. `MPT.py`: Contains the code for the statistical algorithms.
+3. `plot.ipynb`: Contains the code to plot the results.

 You can just run the cells in the notebook to reproduce the results.
 The results are stored in the `results` directory and the plots are stored in the `plots` directory.
-The file `plot.ipynb` contains the code to plot the results.

 ## References
 [FinRL](https://github.com/AI4Finance-Foundation/FinRL)